mrdoob/three.js/threejs/lessons/threejs-rendertargets.md

 Let's make a simple example.
 We'll start with an example from [the article on responsiveness](threejs-responsive.html).

-Rendering to a render target just almost exactly the same as normal rendering.
+Rendering to a render target is almost exactly the same as normal rendering.
 First we create a `WebGLRenderTarget`.

 ```js
 const rtWidth = 512;